icplayer/icplayer/addons/Connection/documentation.md

 The width of the connections' area is calculated based on the width of left and right column.
 However, you can change this setting in "Columns width/Rows height" property.

-If you include images into connection addon and you cannot see right column then you have to set "Columns width/Rows height" property other than empty or auto.
+If you include images into connection addon, and you cannot see right column then you have to set "Columns width/Rows height" property other than empty or auto.

 To configure which connections are allowed you have to: